 To confront the methamphetamine epidemic plaguing counties in East Tennessee, the Methamphetamine Task Force began in 1999 as a small group law enforcement agencies working together.
-Since then it has grown to an organization that encompasses all 95 counties in the state.
+Today, it is known as the Tennessee Dangerous Drugs Task Force (TDDTF) and has grown to an organization that encompasses all 95 counties in the state.
 All local law enforcement agencies are members of the Task Force, as well as the Tennessee Bureau of Investigation, the Drug Enforcement Administration, and all three of the United States Attorney’s Offices in Tennessee.
-The task force has trained and equipped thousands of officers to respond to and decontaminate clandestine methamphetamine laboratory sites, provided intelligence and information to strategically target the most serious methamphetamine offender, and provided outreach and education to the general public about the dangers of methamphetamine.

 For more information and education about methamphetamine and the work done by the Tennessee Methamphetamine Task Force visit http://www.rid-meth.org.